It was exciting to be back on the road after a 3-month stay at the Voyager RV Resort (located in Tucson, AZ).

 Unexpected loss #2

-The next morning, we were up at 6 am figuring to leave at 8 am to drive 300 miles to Santa Fe.
+The next morning, we were up early figuring to leave at 8 am to drive 300 miles to Santa Fe.

 My personal barista (a.k.a John) brought coffee to me as I sat in my lawn chair on the gravel parking lot.
 Together we stared at the horizon knowing the sun would pop up any moment, and talked about my Uncle.

-About every third sentence, I would burst into tears and my nose turned snotty, so John goes back into the coach and comes out with a tissue for me- which only makes me cry harder because he is so kind and tender.
+About every third sentence, I would burst into tears and my nose turned snotty, so John goes back into the coach and comes out with a tissue for me- which only makes me cry harder in response to his kindness.

 Luckily, we were the only overnight guests at the Winery, and I was free to howl and process my pain as loudly as I wanted.